 California’s 2020 Car Insurance Laws and How They Affect You

-Changes to California auto insurance law have given accident victims more options for compensation.
+Changes to California auto insurance laws have given accident victims different options for handling property damage claims.
 As of 2020, you have the legal right to choose a cash payment instead of getting your vehicle repaired.

 Californians also have access to the expanded and updated low-cost insurance program (CAARP).
-It is important to understand your legal rights after being involved in an auto accident.
-It is also important to understand what your financial responsibilities are, and what to do if you are hit by an uninsured driver.
+It is important to understand your legal rights after sustaining property damage in an auto accident.
+It is also important to understand what your financial responsibilities are and what to do if you are hit by an uninsured driver.

-In the past, some auto insurance companies required accident victims to get their vehicle repaired, rather than simply collecting the money.
+In the past, some auto insurance companies required accident victims to get their vehicles repaired, rather than simply collecting the money.

 Assembly Bill 1538, which became effective on January 1, 2020, prohibits any insurance company from withholding property damage payments if the victim chooses not to have his or her vehicle repaired.
 Victims still have the right to have their vehicles repaired at the service facility of their choice.

 Like other states, California law requires each and every driver to carry proof of financial responsibility.
-While most drivers meet this requirement by paying for auto insurance, this is not the only way to meet the financial responsibility requirement.
+While the majority of these drivers meet this requirement by paying for auto insurance, this is not the only way to meet the financial responsibility requirement.
 The California DMV reports that you can also:

-• Obtain a self-insurance certificate (these are issued by the DMV)
+• Acquire a self-insurance certificate (these are issued by the DMV).

-• Obtain a surety bond for $35,000 from a company licensed to do business in California
+• Get a surety bond for $35,000 from a company licensed to do business in California.

 If you do choose to purchase auto insurance, it must meet the state minimum coverage requirements.
-These are currently $15,000 per person and $30,000 per accident, as well as $5000 in property damage coverage.
+As of 2025, these are currently $30,000 for an injury or death, $60,000 for injury or death to more than one person, and $15,000 in property damage coverage.

-If you are hit by a person who carries no auto insurance, or minimum coverage limits that are not sufficient to pay for your injuries, do not get discouraged.
-You still have options for obtaining compensation:
+If you are hit by a person who carries no auto insurance or minimum coverage limits that are not sufficient to pay for your injuries, there are several potential avenues you may be able to explore:

 Many California drivers choose to add uninsured motorist (UM) and underinsured motorist (UIM) coverage to their own insurance policy.
 This is an optional coverage that is not required by state law.
 It can, however, protect you in the event you are struck by someone who has no coverage (or not enough coverage to pay for all your losses).